 UPC: 0 73234 07001 9

-This super-premium variety, grown in California, is the most recognized variety in Japan.
+This super-premium variety, although grown in California, is the most recognized variety in Japan.
 A short grain rice, Koshihikari is an emerging star in unique Asian-fusion creations.

 Japanese folklore believes it was the crane that first brought the seed of rice to Japan.
 It was important for Koda Farms to honour the crane, and thus it is placed it at the centre of the emblem.
 Even the name Tsuru Mai® has special meaning.
 Tsuru means “longevity”, and Mai means “rice”.
 And since the brown rice of Tsuru Mai® is filled with vitamins, minerals, and fibre, by eating Tsuru Mai® you will be aiding your own life with health and longevity.